Glomerulonephritis in Children

 Urine that is dark brown, from blood and protein

 Rash, especially over the buttocks and legs

 Fluid buildup in the tissues (edema)

 The symptoms of glomerulonephritis can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is glomerulonephritis diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 They may also ask about your family’s health history.
 They will give your child a physical exam.
 Your child may also have tests, such as: